 Some research has sought to explain why women are under-represented in the practice of international affairs in Australia.
 A study found deep gender imbalances in the Department of Foreign Affairs and Trade, the Department of Defence and academia as a result of legacies of direct and ongoing indirect discrimination, inadequate support for work/life balance, and socially constructed gender norms as contributing to women being locked out of the higher echelons of professional IR-focused careers in Australia.

 However, there is less research in the Australian context on women’s participation in IR academia (as academics and post-graduate students), and the representation of women in public discussions on defence, security and foreign policy.

 There are more women interested in international relations than reflected by the gender imbalance in contemporary public discussions on foreign and security policy

-In Victoria, more girls study global politics in Year 12 than boys.
+In 2017, more girls studied global politics in Year 12 in Victoria than boys.
 In our home university, La Trobe in Melbourne, a higher proportion of women undertake our niche Bachelor of International Relations degree than men.
 This suggests that there are more women interested in international relations than reflected by the gender imbalance in contemporary public discussions on foreign and security policy.

 The under-representation of women in scholarly and public IR debates is also not a product of the gender balance of scholars working in international relations departments in Universities in Australia.
 There are, in fact, many accomplished women scholars working on issues of foreign policy across Australia’s universities – and in at least some departments the gender breakdown of academic staff is nearly equal.